BurkovBA/BurkovBA.github.io/content/blog/2022-08-31-1/index.md

 It turns out that symmetric NMF algorithm can be interpreted as a variation of "soft" k-means clustering.

-In "hard" k-means clustering each point belongs to strictly one cluster.
-In "soft" clustering every point is assigned weights, which show how close it is to each cluster.
+In "hard" k-means clustering each data point belongs to strictly one cluster.
+In "soft" clustering every point is assigned weights, which show how close (or likely to belong) it is to each cluster.

 In "hard" clustering clusters matrix is orthogonal.
-As we'll see further in this post, in "soft" clustering weights matrix is approximately orthogonal as well.
+As we'll see further in this post, in "soft" clustering weights matrix is not orthogonal, but tends to be approximately orthogonal.

 In order to establish correspondence between symmetric NMF and k-means I will first need a technical lemma, which shows that minimum of Frobenius norm of error of rank-$1$ matrix approximation coincides with the maximum of quadratic form of the approximated matrix.
 Moreover, in case of rank-$k$ matrix approximation via $\hat{V} = W \cdot H$, minimum of Frobenius norm of error $||V - \hat{V}||_F$ corresponds to a trace $Tr(H V W)$.

-I will use this fact to establish correspondence between all 4 algorithms in this post.
+This fact will prove useful for all the 4 algorithms, described in this post.

 ### Lemma 2.0.
 Minimum of Frobenius norm corresponds to the maximum of Rayleigh quotient